Eawag-SIAM/SimulatedAnnealingABC.jl/README.md

 ### Summary statistics

-In general, the core of ABC algorithms consists in using the model as a forward simulator to generate a (large) amount of synthetic datasets, for different sets of model parameters.
+In general, the core of ABC algorithms consists in using the model as a forward simulator to generate a large number of synthetic datasets, for different sets of model parameters.
 The latter are then accepted or rejected by measuring the discrepancy (or "distance", according to some metric) between the observations and the model-generated data.
 However, an inference based on the direct comparison of observations and model-based data is not always feasible, e.g., in case of high dimensional datasets.
 In such cases, the discrepancy is measured by computing a distance between relevant summary statistics extracted from the datasets.
 In our toy example, we use the empirical mean and standard deviation of the data as **summary statistics**.

 ```Julia
 function sum_stats(data)